Liesbeth Zegveld

-Liesbeth Zegveld (born 14 January 1970, Ridderkerk) is a Dutch lawyer, legal expert and professor.
+Liesbeth Zegveld (born 14 January 1970) is a Dutch lawyer, legal expert and professor.

+Education and career

-Zegveld grew up on the island of Goeree-Overflakkee.
-After her law studies at the University of Utrecht she obtained a doctoral degree cum laude in 2000.
+Zegveld was born in Ridderkerk and grew up on the island of Goeree-Overflakkee in South Holland, the Netherlands.
+After her law studies at Utrecht University she obtained a doctoral degree cum laude in 2000.
 She received several awards for her doctoral thesis Accountability of Armed Opposition Groups in International Law.

 In 2000, she was sworn in as a lawyer; and in 2005, she became a partner at Prakken d'Oliveira Human Rights Lawyers.
-At this law firm, Zegveld heads the International Law & Human Rights department, where her cases mainly focus on liability for violations of human rights and compensation for victims of war.
+At this law firm, Zegveld heads the international law and human rights department, where her cases mainly focus on liability for violations of human rights and compensation for victims of war.

 Between 2006 and 2013, Zegveld was a professor at Leiden University, where she lectured on international humanitarian law, in particular on the rights of women and children during armed conflict.
 She has been professor of war reparations at the University of Amsterdam since the end of 2013.